 Happy New Year!

 - Athletes who wish to be considered eligible for the games should be aware that performance on the erg is an important factor in the selection process.
-Heavyweight athletes should be adhering to a 2K erg standard around 6:35 / men and 7:35 women to simply be considered for the selection camp.
-Lightweight athletes can expect an erg standard of around 6:50 / men and 7:50 women (Erg Standards to be finalized by July 2020) The ARA understands that the erg standards will be aggressive but are reflective of a standard required to compete at an event like the Canada Summer Games.
+Heavyweight athletes should now be aware that a 2K erg standard of 6:35 / men and 7:38 women is required to attend the selection camp.
+The standard for lightweight athletes is 6:50 / men and 8:00 women (The ARA understands that the erg standards are aggressive but are reflective of a standard required to compete at an event like the Canada Summer Games.